 David is responsible for increasing and diversifying Ace Africa’s income, liasing closely with the Kenyan and Tanzanian Country offices.
 He has worked as a Director, consultant and volunteer for organisations worldwide, in health, education and international development.
 Following posts at the Motor Neurone Disease Association and Multiple Sclerosis Society in the UK, he lived and worked in East Africa for four years, developing and managing programmes in Kenya, Sudan and Tanzania.
 He was a rural development volunteer in India and teacher in South Sudan.
 David joins Ace Africa from Cancer Research UK where he helped design and implement a strategy to increase international funding and research.
 To understand the unique challenges of non profits - and how to manage them - he obtained an MSc in Non Profit Management at the London School of Economics.
 David graduated from Durham University with a BA Hons in Politics and Law.

 Olivia’s first visit to Tanzania and Kenya was as a volunteer in 2010, working with rural communities for four months.
-This experience made a deep impact, leading to additional visits as a volunteer and fundraising gaining a BA Hons degree in Photography, Olivia’s time in Africa led to a career in the non-profit sector, joining Ace Africa in 2013.
-Olivia is responsible for leading ‘challenge’ fundraising events, Gala Dinners, Quiz Nights and is also involved in donor liaison, finance and communications work.
+This experience made a deep impact, leading to additional visits as a volunteer and fundraising while gaining her BA Hons degree in Photography.
+Olivia’s time in Africa led to a career in the non-profit sector, joining Ace Africa in 2013.
+Olivia is responsible for leading on all events, including ‘challenge’ fundraising events, Gala Dinners, Quiz Nights and as well as donor liaison, finance and communications work.

 Board of Ace Africa UK